 Facts About Groundhogs for Kids and Activity Worksheet

 Learn more about groundhogs and what they do with these facts about groundhogs.
-These facts on groundhogs will help children learn more about the creatures that we see burrowing through the dirt.
+These facts about groundhogs will help children learn more about the creatures that we see burrowing through the dirt.

 We’ve shared some fun Groundhog Day activities and to go along that, we wanted to teach the kids a little more about groundhogs.